Apple Picking Orchards in Westchester County, NY

 Apple picking season starts the weekend after Labor Day and will continue every weekend in September and October as well as Columbus Day Monday from 10am-5pm.
-This year, for the first time, they are also offering peach picking on August 19th/20th and August 26th/27th from 9-4pm.

 The farm also offers homemade doughnuts, cider, produce, fresh eggs and many other goodies.
 The farm is family run (1st generation) where they have an apple orchard, variety of vegetables and fruits.
 They raise antibiotic and hormone free, organic animals.
 Year round, they stock their own farm-raised meats and sell their own hard cider (called Hardscrabble Cider) and local honey and maple syrup.